-- 1. Remove the spark plug and timing inspection plug; then remove the tappet covers (for more detailed information, see Section 3 - Servicing Top-Side Components). - 2.
+- 1. Remove the spark plug and timing inspection plug; then remove the tappet covers (for more detailed information, see the Engine/Transmission section Servicing Top-Side Components). - 2.
 Rotate the crankshaft to the TDC position on the compression stroke.

 ■NOTE: At this point, the rocker arms and adjuster screws must not have pressure on them.